eCubed/DevNotes/2019-06-08-06-templating-passing-templates-via-input.md

 }
 ```

-Notice that we used kebab-case because `@Input` means that our properties become our component's tag's attributes, which are in kebab-case.
-Note also
+Notice that we used kebab-case because `@Input` flags our component to go look for values in our component's tag's attributes, whose attribute naes are in
-that we did not specify `{ read: TemplateRef }` for the `@Input`, because it doesn't take that argument.
+kebab-case.
+Note also that we did not specify `{ read: TemplateRef }` for the `@Input`, because it doesn't take that argument.

 # Template Resolution between @ContentChild, @Input, and Default Template
 So far, our component *can* take in a template via `@Input` optionally.
 But right now, we don't know how our app decides which one to use if both